DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/java.md

 ## Automatic instrumentation

 Automatic instrumentation for Java uses the `java-agent` instrumentation capabilities [provided by the JVM][9].
-When a `java-agent` is registered, it has the ability to modify class files at load time.
+When a `java-agent` is registered, it can modify class files at load time.

-Instrumentation may come from auto-instrumentation, the OpenTracing api, or a mixture of both.
+Instrumentation may come from auto-instrumentation, the OpenTracing API, or a mixture of both.
 Instrumentation generally captures the following info:

-- Timing duration is captured using the JVM's nanotime clock unless a timestamp is provided from the OpenTracing API
+- Timing duration is captured using the JVM's NanoTime clock unless a timestamp is provided from the OpenTracing API
 - Key/value tag pairs
-- Errors and stacktraces which are unhandled by the application
+- Errors and stack traces which are unhandled by the application
 - A total count of traces (requests) flowing through the system

 ## Configuration